EstebanDalelR/Thesis-Viz/app/backend/Readme.md

 `{hashtag}`
 #### /concejales
 Returns a JSON with the Concejales from the spreadsheet.
-`{Name, BCV Page, BCV Picture, Political Party, Comission (chamber), twitter handle, Political Party Picture}`
+`{Name, BCV Page, BCV Picture, Political Party, Comission (chamber), twitter handle, Political Party Picture, profile}`
 #### /alcaldiaslocales
 Returns a JSON with the Name of the County and twitter handle from the spreadsheet.
 `{Name, twitter handle}`